 - Pain medication

-- Identify an escort home, as you will need someone to accompany you home and stay with you at least the first night after your male rhinoplasty in NYC
+- Identify an escort home, as you will need someone to accompany you home and stay with you at least the first night after your male rhinoplasty in New York

 Do not eat or drink 6 hours before your scheduled surgery.
 Male rhinoplasty surgery is performed under general anesthesia with an anesthesiologist present.
 There will be no pain during the surgery and you will have no recollection of the procedure.
 Your time at the private operating room suite or the ambulatory surgery center will be about 6 hours, with 3-4 hours of actual surgical time.

-Though rare, risks and complications of male rhinoplasty nose job surgery, include:
+Though rare, risks and complications of male nose job surgery, include:

 - Poor scarring